hazelcast/management-center-docker/README.md

 ## Configuration options

-With from Management Center version 5.1, configuration options have been consolidated.
-System properties and environment variables can be used interchangeably.
+In Management Center version 5.1 and later, system properties and environment variables can be used interchangeably.
 The complete reference of available settings is available in the [Management Center Reference Manual](https://docs.hazelcast.com/management-center/latest/deploy-manage/system-properties).
 Below you can find example configurations common in docker environments.